-When electricity reaches portable devices such as tablets, the role of IEEE standards doesn’t end.
-IEEE 1725 is the rechargeable battery standard, covering aspects such as the quality and reliability of lithium ion and lithium ion polymer batteries.
+When the electricity reaches portable devices such as tablets, the role of IEEE standards doesn’t end.
+IEEE 1725 is the rechargeable battery standard, covering aspects such as the quality and reliability of lithium-ion and lithium-ion polymer batteries.

 That’s an impressive amount, considering that many people hold off buying an EV because they’re concerned about running out of power before they can get to a charging station.
 Other common concerns include how long charging takes and whether a public charging station will be compatible with their EV model.
 Meanwhile, electric utilities are concerned about their ability to support the exponential increase of EVs each year.

 IEEE standards are helping consumers and utilities overcome these challenges.
 IEEE 2030.1.1 supports ultra-rapid charging up to 400 kW.
 Faster charging also means each station can support more EVs because they’re in and out in less time.
 Manufacturers also can use the IEEE 2030.1.1 DC Quick Charging Test Suite Specification to verify that a charger meets the standard’s voltage resistance properties.